statmike/vertex-ai-mlops/Applied Forecasting/readme.md

 ToDo:
 - [X] add prereq to readme
 - [X] Update references to Service Account and check for permissions - reference the 00 notebooks new section for correct setup
-- [IP] Describe the data source in the readme file
+- [X] Describe the data source in the readme file
+- [X] 01 Data review in BigQuery
+    - [X] Move BigQuery client examples to Tips/BigQuery - Python Client
+    - [X] format overview section like 03/05 and others (not using headers)
+    - [X] parameterize SERIES and EXPERIMENT to replace DATANAME and NOTEBOOK
+    - [X] reformat query to not use bq_runner, just simple bq.query(query)
+    - [X] add input `viz_limit = 12` and use throughout to limit visuzlization (and pandas) number of time_series displayed
+    - [X] parameterize time series variables like 8: TIME_COLULMN, TARGET_COLUMN, SERIES_COLUMN
+    - [ ] add bokeh plot
+- [IP] 02 BQML Univariate Forecasting
+    - [X] format overview section like 03/05 and others (not using headers)
+    - [X] parameterize SERIES and EXPERIMENT to replace DATANAME and NOTEBOOK
+    - [X] reformat query to not use bq_runner, just simple bq.query(query)
+    - [X] add input `viz_limit = 12` and use throughout to limit visuzlization (and pandas) number of time_series displayed
+    - [X] parameterize time series variables like 8: TIME_COLULMN, TARGET_COLUMN, SERIES_COLUMN
+    - [ ] add bokeh plot
 - [IP] full update pass to bring this project up to standards of 05 and others:
-    - formatting, links to console for review, setup (installs), gcs and bq naming follows SERIES, EXPERIMENT
+    - [ ] formatting, links to console for review, setup (installs), gcs and bq naming follows SERIES, EXPERIMENT
-    - parameterize examples with consideration for use cases where dataset may have too many time series to plot individually - subset of total with parameter and user specified series as a list
+    - [ ] parameterize examples with consideration for use cases where dataset may have too many time series to plot individually - subset of total with parameter and user specified series as a list
-    - add Bokeh plot to each example
+    - [ ] add Bokeh plot to each example
-    - [ ] 1
-    - [ ] 2
-    - [ ] 3
-    - [ ] 4
-    - [ ] 5
-    - [ ] 6
-    - [ ] 7
-    - [ ] 8
 - [ ] Turn 8 into solution: register components to artifact registry and build pipelines dynamically